Jatin-code16/VIGAM2026/README.md

 ## 👨‍💻 Built By

-**Jatin Naik** — Final Year Student, Rungta College
+**Jatin Naik** - B.Tech IT Student, Rungta College

-Built with ❤️ for VIGAM 2026 — the farewell event that brings Bollywood to Binary!
+Built with ❤️ for VIGAM 2026 - the farewell event that brings Bollywood to Binary!

 ---